kyanostat/min-info/README.md

 - Red nodes indicate categorical variables; Blue nodes indicate continuous variables.

-- Red and green cycles indicate the top-2 second-order interationcs.
+- Red and green cycles indicate the top-2 three-dimensional interationcs.

 - The figure is created by using NetworkX in Python.